netlify/staticgen/source/projects/knowfox.md

 Markdown is a powerful yet simple to use writing format for things like articles, blog posts, or documentation pages.

-Knowfox takes your content written in Markdown, runs it through a layout easily created with Blade templates, and created a beautiful website from it.
+Knowfox takes your content written in Markdown, runs it through a layout easily created with Blade templates, and creates a beautiful website from it.

 ### Friendly content management built in